tldr-pages/tldr/pages/common/git-tag.md

 # git tag

 > Create, list, delete or verify tags.
-> Tag is reference to specific commit.
+> A tag is a static reference to a specific commit.

 - List all tags: